 I chose this service first because it was one of the longest-running, had many users and was the only one in which I could search and read profiles before creating a profile myself in order for me to assess the quality of the service, which seemed good at first glance.

 The first issue I encountered was how tedious finding candidates are.
 It seems like a lot of single girls are really into traveling for some reason.
 Personally, I'm not into it, and I find this hobby pretty expensive in general, so I didn't think it would make for a solid relationship.
 Therefore, I passed hours and hours reading through profiles and looking at their pictures, and that was just for this one single criteria; I still had to weed out smokers, dog owners (we just don't get along), fanatics, extremists, prostitutes, and so on.
 Only then could I start looking for potential common interests.
 And to be honest, I found this task so laborious that I was too exhausted to contact most of the remaining candidates.

-The next issue that I found is that most girls I did contact just don't reply.
+The next issue that I found is that most girls I did contact just didn't reply.
 Ironically, the only replies I got were from people with an obvious antisocial issue listed on their profile - I'll spare you of how those went down.
 Similarly, I only got contacted by spammers.
 I eventually figured out one of the big reasons of this lack of communication: girls in big cities are bombarded by messages from guys, usually exclusively for a hookup.
 They don't have much of a reason to search for candidates themselves, and more in-depth messages are just going to get lost in hundreds of low-quality messages.

 I concluded that these two issues together make it not worth the time investment.
 I decided to look for an alternative that didn't have those issues.